ivpusic/node-module-seed/README.md

 node-module-seed
 ================

-Seed repo for new node modules
+Seed repo for new node modules.
+Repository contains basic directory structure for new node modules.

 Install it with:
 ```